 Chemotherapy for Breast Cancer

-Chemotherapy uses drugs to destroy breast cancer cells.
-The drugs enter the bloodstream and travel through the body to the cancer cells.
-Chemotherapy may be used:
+Chemotherapy uses drugs to kill cancer cells.
+The drugs enter the bloodstream and travel through the body.
+It may be used:

-Chemotherapy may also be used in conjunction with other therapies like radiation treatment, biologic therapy, targeted therapy, or hormone blocking therapy.
+Chemotherapy may also be used with other therapies like radiation treatment, biologic therapy, targeted therapy, or hormone blocking therapy.

 Chemotherapy Drugs and Delivery